-How Much Does It Cost to Replace a Water Heater?
+How Much Does It Cost to Install or Replace a Water Heater?

 Updated July 29, 2022Reviewed by Jeff Botelho, Licensed Journeyman Plumber.